 Referencing style, formatting and copyright

-Please submit submissions as Word or PDF files.
+Please submit submissions as Word files.
 We prefer the use of 12 point, Times New Roman font, with footnotes rather than endnotes.

 The house style is Harvard, which includes in-text referencing of author, year and page/s used.
 For websites please include author’s name (if known), Url and date accessed.
 For further examples see: